andyp111/welp/README.md

 ## Step 1
 - Build out the server in index.js
-- Create any other necessary folders and files for your server (HINT: controller, router) and use the Routes Guide to add the necessary routes
+- Create any other necessary folders and files for your server (HINT: controller, router) and use the Routes Guide to add the necessary routes - done

 ## Step 2
 - Build out the NoSQL database
 - Create a properly formatted schema and use it to set up a new collection in your database
-- Make sure there is a connection to the server
+- Make sure there is a connection to the server - done

 ## Step 3
-- Test all endpoints via [Postman](https://www.postman.com/downloads/) (HINT: test POST first)
+- Test all endpoints via [Postman](https://www.postman.com/downloads/) (HINT: test POST first) - done

 ## Step 4
 - Build out the noted functions in your front end
-- Refer to Routes Guide if you are lost
+- Refer to Routes Guide if you are lost - done

 ## Step 5
 - Use conditional rendering to display a randomly selected restaurant upon pressing the "Go!" button